kantver - Fotolia

-Although they aren't exact numbers, mainframe capacity planners find CPU hours, MIPS and MSU good indicators for plotting future growth.
-In addition, reducing MIPS is a huge priority for mainframe managers, because of the weak economy and rising software costs.
+Although they aren't exact numbers, mainframe capacity planners find CPU hours, MIPS and MSUs good indicators for...

-Here are some handy shortcuts that can help with learning about CPU, MIPS, mainframe capacity planning and converting CPU hours:
+Mainframe shops can use these handy shortcuts to learn about CPU, MIPS, mainframe application capacity planning and converting CPU hours to MIPS.